RickofManc/fresh-casts/README.md

 This website will be structured with the following design considerations.

 * A Hub and Spoke structure, where the main content will be the homepage hub, and spokes are the pages to find out more information on a post.
-The spokes will also house the useful pages such as Sign-up, FAQ, Contact Us, About Us etc.
+The spokes will also house useful pages such as Sign-up, Contact Us, About Us etc.
 * Each post will be displayed in a shortened list view for the homepage with just enough information to entice the user.
 The post image and title will be clickable to open in a new page with full post details.
 * Users wishing to add a comment or like will be asked to first create a user account as a Fresh Caster.
 Once a brief form has been completed and submitted, users will have immediate access to all features.
 * Having a user account will allow users to interact with the site, adding comments, likes and being able to post their own podcast review.